codestation/qcma/README.md

 QCMA is a cross-platform application to provide a Open Source implementation of the original Content Manager Assistant that comes with the PS Vita.
-QCMA is meant to be compatible with Linux, Windows and MAC OS X.
+QCMA is meant to be compatible with Linux, Windows and macOS.

 ## Features